Zoo CampPolicies & Participation Form

 - The Zoo has a strict quarantine policy that prohibits pets from entering our grounds, including the parking lot lawn.
 Please do not bring your pets to camp drop-off or pick-up.

-- Zoo Camp groups will return to the same spot in the parking lot lawn where they met for morning drop-off.
-The campers must stay with their respective groups, even if a parent or guardian is waiting, until the Zoo Camp teacher obtains the proper guardian signature.
+- The campers must stay with their respective groups, even if a parent or guardian is waiting in the pick-up line.

 - Please indicate on your participation form any medication that your child will be taking while at Zoo Camp.
 We require that all EpiPens/inhalers be carried in a fanny pack or backpack to be worn on the camper at all times.
 Please label the fanny pack or backpack with your child’s name.
 Parents/guardians are notified immediately if their child faces an emergency and uses his or her EpiPen.